Managing Diabetes during Sick Days

 What can I drink and eat while I am sick?

-If you cannot have meals, eat or drink about 50 grams of carbohydrate.
-Do this every 4 hours that you are awake during the day to help prevent low blood sugar levels.
+If you cannot have meals, eat or drink about 50 grams of carbohydrates every 4 hours while awake.
+This helps prevent low blood sugar.
 Your healthcare provider may give you specific directions based on your daily carbohydrate targets.
-Each of the liquids and foods listed below has about 10 to 15 grams of carbohydrate.
+Each of the liquids and foods listed below has about 10 to 15 grams of carbohydrates.

 When should I seek immediate care?